Martín Palisi

-Martín Palisi (born 19 January 1988) is an Argentine professional footballer who plays as a midfielder for Club Comunicaciones.
+Martín Palisi (born 19 January 1988) is an Argentine professional exfootballer who played as midfielder.
+He is currently in charge of the Football Department of Ciudad Bolívar in the Primera B Nacional of Argentina.

 Career

 Palisi made the move into senior football with Atlanta in 2009.
 After forty-seven appearances in his first two seasons in Primera B Metropolitana, he made his bow in Primera B Nacional on 16 October 2011 during a 0–4 win away to Gimnasia y Esgrima; in a season which ended with relegation back to tier three.
 He took his overall match tally to one hundred and fifty-eight for Atlanta in the following four campaigns.
 Palisi joined Almirante Brown in January 2016 for a seven-month stint, before departing for Colombia after signing for Cúcuta Deportivo.
 Ten appearances followed, with his last game coming against Valledupar on 10 October.

 On 27 July 2017, Palisi joined Alvarado of Torneo Federal A. His debut arrived on 17 September versus Deportivo Roca, prior to the midfielder netting his first goal for the club during a win over Rivadavia in October.
 Palisi moved up to Primera B Nacional with Santamarina in June 2018.